akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Sir Guy’s jaw tightened.
 “I have lands in Normandy.”

-“Do you?
-Your family’s quarrel with the King over Évreux, it is well known.
+“Do you, indeed?
+Your family’s quarrel with the King over Évreux—it is well known.
 The King’s justice took what was yours.
-Now you seek to rebuild in England.”
+Your father and uncles came to gain lands in England and the King's justice again took what is yours.
+You sought a bride for yourself with the same outcome.
+It is difficult for every young man to build a reputation with such interference by the King.”
 The grey man leaned against the huge stones.
 “I am not your enemy.
-I am merely… curious.”
+Nay, I am merely—shall we say—curious.”

 “Curious about what?”

 “Whether you are a man who can be helped.
-Or one who cannot.”
+Or a boy who cannot.”

 The silence stretched.
 Sir Guy weighed the man’s words.
 A trap?
 Possibly.
 But the King would not use such a messenger.
 The Queen?
 Unlikely.
 A rival?
 Perhaps.
 But the offer was vague, deniable.